hase3b/SCPRAG/README.md

 This repository contains the implementation of a Retrieval-Augmented Generation (RAG) system designed for judicial use cases, specifically for the Supreme Court of Pakistan (SCP).
 The project focuses on leveraging Large Language Models (LLMs) and advanced retrieval techniques to analyze and generate detailed, relevant, and accurate responses to legal queries based on the SCP Judgements.

 ## **Project Overview**
 The primary goal of this project is to develop a robust, efficient, and reliable RAG pipeline capable of handling legal texts, retrieving relevant sections, and generating comprehensive summaries and answers to user queries.
 The system integrates advanced techniques for metadata handling, retrieval, and generation enhancement through context handling and summarization to provide high-quality outputs tailored to the judicial domain.
+This project is a collaborative effort of Abdul Haseeb, Annayah Usman, and Sawera Hanif.

 ## **Key Features**
 * LLMs Used: